 The Neighbourhood Plan derived entirely from extensive public consultation, beginning with several public meetings in 2014.
 These led to the creation of a Vision document, upon which we received hundreds of comments.
 We went on to draft the Plan over the following four years.
 It was subject to further rounds of public consultation, inspection by an independent examiner, and the referendum vote.

-The next stage for the Forum is to write a Neighbourhood Plan, which will create policies aimed at encouraging good planning that retains and improves Hampstead’s unique character, streetscape and natural environment.
-It should also ensure that Hampstead offers a welcoming environment to businesses, and that the area’s development is sustainable socially and environmentally.
+The goal, in line with the views we had obtained from the community, was to create policies that would encourage good planning, and would retain and improve Hampstead’s unique character, streetscape and natural environment.
+Hampstead should offer a welcoming environment to businesses, and the area’s development should be sustainable socially and environmentally.

-If you have questions or would like to get involved, join the forum on this website or email firstname.lastname@example.org
+If you would like more information about the Forum or would like to get involved, email us at firstname.lastname@example.org